basheer421/Cpp-practice/README.md

 # Cpp-practice
-Some OOP concepts in cpp.
-These modules are from the 42 school.
+The modules questions are from the 42 school.